roccorollo/kilonovatools/README.md

+spectral models are taken from folder gw170817fromXSdata (note they are in erg/s/A not erg/s/Hz !)

+transmission files (in microns!) are from folder trasm

 # AIM
 Contains several tools useful for conversions from spectra to photometry, luminosity to fluxes and viceversa.
 The goal is to obtain luminosity lightcurves from a kilonova spectral model using the filters used to observe a given GRB.
-Cosmological redshift modify the filters, so that what we observe is not in the rest-frame filter. running 'python doalllc.py', it reads the list of GRBs in file 'table.txt', and for each GRB creates a file in folder 'lc'.
+Cosmological redshift modify the filters, so that what we observe is not in the rest-frame filter.

+Running 'python doalllc.py', it reads the list of GRBs in file 'table.txt', and for each GRB creates a file in folder 'lc'.
 This contains the lightcurve of the model kilonova all the virtual (i.e. redshifted) filters used to observe that GRB.

 Example of file in folder 'lc':

 #lambda[A]  L[erg/s/Hz]         filter       MJD